Can Anxiety Cause Dementia?

 1. Try psychotherapy.

 Cognitive behavioral therapy (CBT) helps to address negative self-talk and is the most effective therapy for reducing anxiety.
-Eye movement desensitization and reprocessing (EMDR) therapy is helpful in reducing stress and anxiety related to trauma.
+Eye movement desensitization and reprocessing (EMDR) therapy helps reduce stress and anxiety related to trauma.

 2. Avoid foods that can increase anxiety.